 We also want to make sure that whatever program we are using is backed by research and isn’t considered “pseudo-science.”
 This is the only way to guarantee that what you are doing has been shown to help.

 As noted earlier, students really benefit from being taught explicitly.
 This means you state the rule or phonogram pattern to them exactly as it is.
 This leaves no room for guessing, and you’re not teaching incidentally either.
-When teaching ‘ck,’ I explicitly tell my students, “ck says /k/ at the end of a single syllable word when it follows a short vowel.”
-I also make sure to review what syllables are (so they understand what single-syllable means) as well as short vowels.
+When teaching ‘ck,’ we explicitly tell our students, “ck says /k/ at the end of a single syllable word when it follows a short vowel.”
+We also make sure to review what syllables are (so they understand what single-syllable means) as well as short vowels.
 This rule applies to all closed syllables.
 If you want more information on closed syllable rules, you can find them here!

 Lastly, be realistic with the work your students can do.
 Meet your student where they’re at.
-Like I mentioned before, every student is at a different level.
+Like we mentioned before, every student is at a different level.
 Some students may be ready to explore more advanced concepts in a shorter amount of time, while other students may need to spend multiple lessons on really solidifying concepts.